ForbesLindesay/atdatabases/docs/dataloader.md

 ### Batch

 Batching is a great way to avoid "the n+1 problem" which is common in GraphQL where you end up needing to make 101 queries to the database when loading a list of 100 items due to having 1 query to get the list of items, and another per item to get some sub-item for each item.
+By default it does not cache/deduplicate requests, but does optimize resource usage on the database.

 #### Batch primary keys